-Wiley Rein is at the forefront of law firms representing clients in addressing the legal, regulatory and economic issues arising under pesticide and food safety laws.
-Our attorneys represent and counsel the major trade association of agricultural chemical manufacturers, task forces of manufacturers who are jointly responding to regulatory challenges, and individual manufacturers, distributors and retailers.
+Wiley Rein is at the forefront of law firms representing clients in addressing the legal, regulatory, and economic issues arising under pesticide and food safety laws.
+Our attorneys represent and counsel the major trade association of agricultural chemical manufacturers, task forces of manufacturers that are jointly responding to regulatory challenges, and individual manufacturers, distributors and retailers.

-Under FIFRA, for example, we assist clients with re-registration and registration review matters, import and export issues, data compensation disputes (representing both claimants and respondents), enforcement actions and ESA challenges to Environmental Protection Agency actions.
+Under FIFRA, for example, we assist clients with re-registration and registration review matters, import and export issues, data compensation disputes (representing both claimants and respondents), enforcement actions, and ESA challenges to U.S. Environmental Protection Agency (EPA) actions.
 We routinely document product and business line transfers and cost-sharing arrangements.
-We also counsel companies on product development strategies, compliance with EPA and U.S. Food and Drug Administration advertising regulations and virtually all areas of law involving the manufacture, marketing and use of commercial chemicals and toxic substances including product development, testing, approval, labeling, Right-to-Know obligations, transportation, maintenance and defense.
-We work at the national, state and international levels.
+We also counsel companies on product development strategies, compliance with EPA and U.S. Food and Drug Administration advertising regulations, and virtually all areas of law involving the manufacture, marketing, and use of commercial chemicals and toxic substances including product development, testing, approval, labeling, right-to-know obligations, transportation, maintenance, and defense.
+We work at the national, state, and international levels.